starhound/ultra-jupyter/README.md

 - Add more kernels
 - An install script that lets you choose which kernels to install
 - Polyglot notebooks
-- Fortran / PHP / Scala / Swift / Racket / Prolog / COBOL /
+- Fortran / PHP / Scala

 ## Credits